 As technology advances, mobile screenshots, particularly of text messaging conversations, are becoming more prevalent in the discovery process.
 As forensic investigators, Vestige has seen plenty of mobile screenshots across many different scenarios.
 Almost all modern mobile devices have a function to preserve its own display.
 Screenshots can provide a wealth of information for investigators in regards to, data on or even data deleted from, the device.
 Text messaging conversations, emails, applications, and even other photos are all the subject matter of screenshots we have found on mobile devices we have analyzed.
-However, it is possible to fake a screenshot, particularly involving text messaging.
+However, it is possible to fake a screenshot, and it’s particularly common to fake a text message.

 Fake Screenshot Generators